qnode01/qnodecoin/README.md

 Qnodecoin is a decentralised digital currency with near-instant transaction speeds and negligible transaction fees built upon Proof of Stake 3.0 (PoSV3, BPoS) as introduced by the Qnodecoin development team.

-For more information about Qnodecoin itself, see https://qnodecoin.org.
+For more information about Qnodecoin itself, see https://qnhnode.cc/learn-centre

 What is Qnodecoin?
 ----------------

-Qnodecoin is the name of open source software which enables the use of this currency.
-It takes Qnodecoin to the next level by building upon
+Qnodecoin is the name of the open source software which enables the use of this currency.
+It takes Qnodecoin (XQN) to the next level by building upon
-Bitcoin Core 0.13.2 with some patches from newer Bitcoin Core versions to offer performance enhancements, wider compatibility with third party services and a more advanced base.
+Blackcoin Core 0.13.2 with some patches from newer Bitcoin Core versions to offer performance enhancements, wider compatibility with third party services and a more advanced base.

 For more information, as well as an immediately useable, binary version of the Qnodecoin software, see https://qngnode.cc.